-Dwelling, Live/Work: A designation applicable to a detached or attached dwelling, under single-family or multifamily ownership, that permits a dwelling unit to be situated generally over or under a ground floor commercial use under the same ownership and management as the dwelling unit.
+Dwelling, Live/Work: A designation applicable to a single-family detached or attached dwelling, that permits the dwelling unit to have a ground floor business use that is permitted in the Zoning District.

-Dwelling, Multifamily: One of a group of dwelling units in an attached multifamily or stacked multifamily residential structure.
+Dwelling, Multifamily: One of a group of dwelling units in a multifamily attached or multifamily stacked residential structure.
 For purposes of this Zoning Ordinance, multifamily dwelling includes any unit that does not meet the definition of single-family attached or single-family detached.

-Dwelling, Attached Multifamily: One of a group of dwelling units contained within a building, where each dwelling unit in the building is separated from other dwelling units within the building by a vertical wall and a ceiling/floor, with each dwelling unit generally consisting of a single floor or level, and each such unit being accessed by one or more common entrances leading directly from the outdoors at ground level, except that a ground floor dwelling unit may have its own ground floor external entrance.
+Dwelling, Multifamily Attached: One of a group of dwelling units contained within a building, where each dwelling unit in the building is separated from other dwelling units within the building by a vertical wall and a ceiling/floor, with each dwelling unit generally consisting of a single floor or level, and each such unit being accessed by one or more common entrances leading directly from the outdoors at ground level, except that a ground floor dwelling unit may have its own ground floor external entrance.
 The dwelling unit may be separately transferable and capable of being individually owned, such as a condominium, or offered for rent.
-Each such dwelling unit within the multi-family building may be referred to as a "Multifamily dwelling unit" or "attached multifamily dwelling unit", and such dwelling units may include various floor plans, such as studio/efficiency units, and floor plans with one or more bedrooms.
-Attached Multifamily dwelling units are commonly referred to as garden style, mid-rise, and high-rise condominiums/apartments.
+Each such dwelling unit within the multifamily building may be referred to as a "multifamily dwelling unit" or "attached multifamily dwelling unit", and such dwelling units may include various floor plans, such as studio/efficiency units, and floor plans with one or more bedrooms.
+Attached multifamily dwelling units are commonly referred to as garden style, mid-rise, and high-rise condominiums/apartments.

-Dwelling, Stacked Multifamily: A vertical and horizontal grouping of dwelling units, where at least one dwelling unit within the grouping contains 2 or more stories and is situated over or under another dwelling unit.
+Dwelling, Multifamily Stacked: A vertical and horizontal grouping of dwelling units, where at least 1 dwelling unit within the grouping contains 2 or more stories and is situated over or under another dwelling unit.
 Each unit has its own ground floor external entrance or shares its entrance with only an adjacent unit.
-Stacked Multifamily dwelling units are commonly referred to as stacked townhomes, one over twos, and two over twos.
+Stacked multifamily dwelling units are commonly referred to as stacked townhomes, one over twos, and two over twos.